 Books like Gut and Psychology Syndrome and Deep Nutrition offer great guidelines on a healing diet that can help with eczema and other skin issues (as well as behavior problems), and I would recommend looking into those books.

 The ingredients in basic lotion bars make them helpful for eczema in many cases.
 Mango Butter, Shea Butter and Cocoa Butter have a natural SPF and nourish the skin while beeswax helps coat the skin and protect it from drying out.

 For those with eczema, I’ve found that another ingredient can offer additional benefit: fermented cod liver oil.

 Fermented cod liver oil has fat soluble vitamins and Omega-3 fatty acids to help the skin heal and to nourish it from the outside-in when the digestive system may not be functioning optimally to facilitate nutrient absorption from food.

 These lotion bars are gentle enough for a baby and are excellent at soothing and nourishing skin.

 Where to Get The Ingredients

-I typically order most of my ingredients in bulk from Mountain Rose Herbs and for this recipe, I order:
+I typically order most of my ingredients in bulk, and for this recipe, I order:

 I order in at least 5 pound quantities which makes these ingredients much cheaper, but only about 4 ounces of each is needed for this recipe.
 If you don’t live close, MRH shipping can be expensive.
 I’ve found that there are now also good options on Amazon for all of the ingredients so for this recipe, I order: